Z3r0cks/Master_Thesis/thesis/main.typ

     image("images/implementation/floor/grey_graph.png", width: graph_width),
   )
 )
-The first example has a homogenous grey floor with reflections.
-The left image shows some artifacts in the bottom of the image.
-This results due the reflections on the original scene.
-The point cloud are good visible on the cube and the shadow on the floor.
-There are more points outside the shadow which are difficult to see.
-This points are underneath the floor level.
-This is better visible on the middle image which are the plot from the same position.
-It is difficult to evaluate the graph on the right.
-The most areas below the frustum are has no values and the other parts depends on the computation of the neural network.
+The first example has a homogeneous gray floor with reflections.
+The left image shows some artifacts at the bottom of the image.
+This is due to the reflections on the original scene.
+The point cloud on the cube and the shadow on the floor are well visible.
+There are more points outside the shadow that are hard to see.
+These points are below the ground level.
+This is better visible on the middle image which is the plot from the same position.
+The graph is difficult to evaluate.
+Most of the areas below the frustum have no values and the other parts depend on the computation of the neural network.
 There is no recognizable pattern.
-It is important to mention, that the point cloud from the left and the middle images are similar but not the same.
-Both point clouds has the same origin in the same scene but the results are not the same because of the use of a neural network to approximate the densities.
+It is important to note that the point cloud from the left image and the middle image are similar but not the same.
+Both point clouds have the same origin in the same scene, but the results are not the same because of the use of a neural network to approximate the densities.
 The results of the graph use the same scene but not the same positions as the first two images.
-It should therefore not be compared directly.
+Therefore, they should not be compared directly.

-#pagebreak()

 #align(
    grid(
     columns: 3,